Table of Contents

 - Global Change and Health: Environmental changes and stressors have the potential to impact multiple dimensions of ecosystems and biodiversity that can have important implications for human health.
 These include the quality of the air we breathe, the water we drink, food production systems, new wildlife-human interactions, shifting patterns of exposure to infectious disease, mental and physical well-being, and the overall short-term and long-term habitability of the places we live.
-Proposals should consider environmental change and stressors at multiple scales, from the local to regional to country level, and their impact on ecosystem and human health and well-being.
+Proposals should consider environmental change and stressors at multiple scales, from the local to regional to country levels, and their impact on ecosystem and human health and well-being.
 We are particularly interested in projects that require the integration of data from a wide range of disciplines over different spatial and temporal scales.

 - Socio-Environmental Implications of Large-Scale Infrastructure Projects: Large-scale trade-related infrastructure projects—including ports, railroads, pipelines, and highways—are reshaping landscapes, human communities, and non-human species.
-Examples of such projects include China’s Belt and Road Initiative, the Indonesian Master Plan for Expansion of Economic Development, the Crescent Corridor Expansion in the U.S. and many more.
+Examples of such projects include China’s Belt and Road Initiative, the Indonesian Master Plan for Expansion of Economic Development, the Crescent Corridor Expansion in the U.S., and many more.
 SESYNC solicits proposals for synthesis research on the socio-environmental implications of such efforts, considering topics such as the role of environmental governance in developing and/or developed countries, landscape and ecosystem change, and movements of people and non-human species in response to environmental change associated with infrastructure projects.

-Researchers are encouraged to develop research questions and methods for results that can be applicable across multiple places and scales and have the potential to inform decision makers.
+Researchers should develop research questions and methods for results that can be applicable across multiple places and scales and have the potential to inform decision makers.
 We are particularly interested in novel, actionable research efforts that employ synthesis methodologies in new ways.
 Projects that can bring together quantitative and qualitative data and knowledge are of special interest.
 Please see our website for examples of successful projects.

 This conversation should occur no later than three weeks prior to submitting a proposal.

-You may also find our videos on Tips for Submitting Your Research Proposal and Lessons Learned for Interdisciplinary Collaboration helpful as you develop your proposal.
+You may also find our videos on Tips for Submitting Your Research Proposal and Lessons Learned for Interdisciplinary Collaboration helpful as you develop your proposal

 Details on SESYNC funding and support can be found here.